rompy1/owo-bot/README.md

 # owo-bot

-A simple bot that adds more OwO to a discord server.
+A simple bot that adds more OwO to discord servers.

 I regret nothing.